junxit/us-congress-bills-116/metadata.md

 - 2019-04-03 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment.
 Without written report.
 - 2019-04-03 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment.
 Without written report.
 - 2019-04-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 55.
+- 2019-04-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Voice Vote.(consideration: CR S2282)
+- 2019-04-04 — Resolution agreed to in Senate without amendment by Voice Vote. (consideration: CR S2282)